Annual Financial Reports

 The Comprehensive Annual Financial Reports are available in PDF format.
 Please note that the documents are large and may take some time to open.

-- Review the 2019 DCED Annual Audit and Financial Report (PDF)
+- View the 2022 DCED Annual Audit and Financial Report (PDF)

 - Access older documents in the Annual Financial Reports Archive